Board Committees

 Committee members

-Tony Bourne, Chairman, Independent Non-Executive Director
+• Tony Bourne, Chair, Independent Non-Executive Director

-Simon Stilwell, Member, Independent Non-Executive Chairman
+• Simon Stilwell, Member, Independent Non-Executive Chair (appointed 1 January 2024)

 Allocation of time

-• Assistance with remuneration packages for new central function roles –10%
+• Assistance with remuneration packages for new central function roles - 10%

-• Employee benefit review –30%
+• Employee benefit review - 10%

 Key responsibilities